NateLehman/convert-to-pdf-service/README.md

 cd ~/Downloads/convert-to-pdf-service
 sh install.sh
 ```

-**NOTE**: This script will install LibreOffice 4.3.7.2 to your `Applications` directory, so be ready for that...

-## Conflicts
-If you have a different version of LibreOffice installed this is going to mess up stuff so don't try it.
-Uninstall it before running the install script.

 ## Usage
 After its been installed, right click a document or presentation you wish to convert to `.pdf` and select "Convert to PDF" from the bottom of the dropdown list.